stiyyagura0901/devjam3/Labs/VirtualAPIJam/Lab 2 API Publishing - API Products and Developer Portals/README.md

 For this lab, you will need…

 * An OpenAPI specification uploaded to your Organization.
 This specification will make up the documentation of your API Proxy.
-If you do not have an OpenAPI Specification available for this lab, revisit the lab *API Design : Create a Reverse Proxy with OpenAPI Specification* and then return here to complete these steps.
+If you do not have an OpenAPI Specification available for this lab, revisit the lab *API Design : Create a Reverse Proxy from OpenAPI Spec* and then return here to complete these steps.

 # Instructions